Analytical formula for the cross section of hadron production from $e^{+}e^{-}$ collisions around the narrow charmouinum resonances: Comparison among results from AAF, DTFI and Monte Carlo generator

-Traditionally, cross sections are calculated using the DTFI, but it has been found that the DTFI takes a long time to calculate the cross section.
-For example, Table~\ref{tab_1} shows the time consumed if the cross section values for ten energy points are calculated, it is about 36 seconds.
-In experimental analysis, physical parameters are extracted by a chisq fitting or a likelyhood fitting which means hundreds of thousands of iterations will be required.
-If the initial parameters are not proper for a converged result, the fit should be repeated.
+Traditionally, cross sections are calculated using the DTFI, but it has been found that the DTFI takes a long time to calculate.
+For example, Table~\ref{tab_1} shows the time consumed if the cross section values for ten energy points be calculated, and it is about 36 seconds.
+In experimental analysis, physical parameters are extracted by a $\chi^{2}$ fit or a likelyhood fit which means hundreds of thousands of iterations may be required.
+If the initial parameters are not proper for a converged result, the regression process should be repeated.
 Thus, the computing speed must be improved to meet the practical requirement.

-In contrast, from Table 1, the computing time with the analytical form of the cross section is greatly shorted.
-This makes it possible that the regression process on a cross section lineshape be finished in several minutes.
-The comparison of the computing time with the DTFI and the analytic form is shown in Table~\ref{tab_1}.
-In Table~\ref{tab_1}, the first column is the number of energy points computed, the second column is computing time of the DTFI, and the third column is the analytic form.
+The comparison of the computing time with the DTFI and the AAF is shown in Table~\ref{tab_1}.
+The first column of Tab.~\ref{tab_1} is the number of energy points computed, and the second column is the computing time of the DTFI, while the third column of the AAF.
+It is obviously that the computing time with the analytical form of the cross section is greatly reduced.
+This makes it possible that the regression process on a production cross section lineshape to be finished in several minutes.

-It is also necessary to compare the cross section calculated by the analytic form and the DTFI to get how much precision it can get.
-Figure.~\ref{fit_result_1} shows the comparison between the two forms with the parameters of $\psip\to\kp\km$ process as an example.
-The top figures in (a), (b) and (c) represents the results under different asumptions of $\Phi$: (a) $\Phi=0^\circ$, (b) $\Phi=90^\circ$, (c) $\Phi=180^\circ$.
-The blue dots and purple dots stands for the results of the cross section calculated by using the DTFI and the analytic form, respectively.
-Besides, the ratio is calculated as $R=\frac{\sigma^{DTFI}}{\sigma^{analytic}}$ and presented in the bottom of each figure.
-Here, $\sigma^{DTFI}$ stands for cross section calculated by using the DTFI, while $\sigma^{analytic}$ denotes cross section calculated by using the analytic form.

-From comparison, the difference between two forms is no more than 1\% under different assumptions of $\Phi$.
+It is also necessary to compare the cross section calculated by the AAF and the DTFI to assess the level of precision achieved.
+Figure~\ref{fit_result_1} shows the comparison between the two forms with the parameters of $\psip\to\kp\km$ process as an example.
+The top figures in (a), (b) and (c) represent the results under different asumptions of $\Phi$: (a) $\Phi=0^\circ$, (b) $\Phi=90^\circ$, (c) $\Phi=180^\circ$.
+The red and blue dots represent for the results of the cross section calculated using the DTFI and the AAF, respectively.
+The difference is calculated as $\delta=\frac{(\sigma^{\rm DTFI}-\sigma^{\rm AAF})}{(\sigma^{\rm DTFI}+\sigma^{\rm AAF})/2.0}$ and presented at the bottom of each figure.
+Here, $\sigma^{\rm DTFI}$ stands for cross section calculated using the DTFI, while $\sigma^{\rm AAF}$ denotes cross section calculated using the AAF.
+From comparison, the difference between the two forms is less than 1\% under different assumptions of $\Phi$.